mkruisbrink/mkruisbrink.github.io/_stack/bonjoro.md

 ---
 title: "Bonjoro"
-excerpt: "Say hello to this cuddly bear.
-Send your clients and leads hyper-personalized messages, tailored for their needs at exactly the right time!"
+excerpt: "With Bonjoro you can send your audience, clients and leads hyper-personalized messages at specific moments in their customer journey, tailored for their needs at exactly the right time!
+Say hello to this cuddly bear."
 header:
   overlay_image: /assets/images/stack/bonjoro/20221029_Brink_a_super_friendly_big_cuddly_brown_bear_with_white_round_e_821a13f3-dab4-4ac7-a4dc-bc1eb6cf4ef4_optimised.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  #overlay_filter: rgba(255, 208, 2, 0.9)
+  # overlay_color: rgba(255, 208, 2, 0.9)
   caption: "[Credit: Max Kruisbrink @**Midjourney**](https://www.midjourney.com/home/)"
   teaser: assets/images/stack/bonjoro/20221008_bonjoro.jpg
   # actions: